subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 ### My delegation increased.
 Is it more profitable to add more projects, or to increase stake in my existing projects?

-If your current projects continue to earn competitive stake APY after adding additional stake, you do not need to add new projects to increase rewards.
+If your current projects continue to earn competitive stake APY after adding additional stake, you may just continue to serve a smaller number of projects.

-However, if by adding extra stake to your projects its total allocation becomes oversized, the stake APY of that project could reduce.
-At that point you may consider adding new projects that are returning higher stake APY and rebalancing your stake.
+However, if you don't increase your APY after allocating new delegation to an existing project, you may want to consider expanding operations with the new Delegation and adding other new projects that are returning higher stake APY and rebalancing your stake.

 ### Why do some Node Operators have >100% APY